tbrendanj/btang-personal-site/README.md

 >
 > Short description: The description that gets displayed on the list of blog posts.
 >
-> Content: The post content.
+> Text: The post content.
 >
+> Main Image: The main image for the blog post.
+>
-> Media content: Any images the user might want to attach to the post.
+> Images: Any images the user might want to attach to the post.
 >
 > Release date: The datetime after which the post should begin appearing, allowing the owner to control when posts go live.
 >